 To summarize, diagnosis can take place anywhere from a few months after birth up until five years of age.

-Now you may be wondering what signs to do you need to look for if an infant has cerebral palsy?
+Now you may be wondering what signs do you need to look for if an infant?

 Let’s dive into that next.